UnderhillForge/314Sign/readme.md

 - **Privacy first**: Your menus stay on your premises.
 No data sent to third parties.

 ### 🎨 Customization That Makes Sense
-- **Per-menu styling**: Each meal period (breakfast/lunch/dinner) gets its own font and size.
-Breakfast can be fun and casual, dinner elegant.
+- **Per-menu styling**: Each menu gets its own font and size.
+Perfect for any use case—food menus, event schedules, promotional content—each can have a distinct look.
 - **Upload backgrounds from your phone**: Snap a photo of today's special → upload → done.
 No desktop computer needed.
 - **6+ professional fonts included**: From clean and modern (Lato, Bebas Neue) to handwritten fun (Caveat, Walter Turncoat).
 Add your own TTF fonts anytime.
 - **Brightness control**: Darken backgrounds (20-150%) so text pops without editing images.

 ### ⚡ Smart Features That Save Time
-- **Auto-schedule menus**: Set breakfast for 7-11am, lunch 11am-3pm, dinner 5-10pm.
+- **Auto-schedule menus**: Define time-based rules (e.g., breakfast 7-11am, lunch 11am-3pm, dinner 5-10pm).
 Kiosk switches automatically.
 - **7-day menu history**: Made a mistake?
 Restore yesterday's menu with one tap.
 - **Active rule display**: Edit page shows which menu is currently live on the kiosk.
 - **Color tags**: `{y}$8.95` for yellow prices, `{r}` for red text, and more.